aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_ring_guides/ratd_ring_lab_guides/isisv6_underlay_lab_guide.rst

          show ip route

    #.
-Test reachability between Loopback0 interfaces from **EOS1** to **EOS2**.
+Test reachability between Loopback0 interfaces from **EOS1** to **EOS7**.

       .. code-block:: text

-         ping 2.2.2.2 source 1.1.1.1
+         ping 7.7.7.7 source 1.1.1.1
-         ping ipv6 2:2:2::2 source 1:1:1::1
+         ping ipv6 7:7:7::7 source 1:1:1::1

 #.
-Configure the remaining Service Provider nodes (**EOS3 - EOS8**) for IS-IS using the steps above.
-Verify routing tables
+Configure the remaining Service Provider nodes (**EOS3, EOS4, EOS6, and EOS8**) for IS-IS using the steps above.
+Verify
-   only show advertised Loopback0 interfaces for all nodes.
+   routing tables only show advertised Loopback0 interfaces for all nodes.

 **LAB COMPLETE!**